 Bacterial identification and drug susceptibility testing were carried out according to the routine methods of the National Clinical Laboratory Procedures for bacteria culture, isolation, and identification.

-The isolation media including China-blue plate and blood agar plate were purchased from Oxoid, United Kingdom.
-The bacterial identification was then performed using VITEK 2 Compact automatic microorganism analysis system (bioMerieux, France) and BD-Bruker MALDI Biotyper microorganism mass spectrometry rapid identification system (BD, United Kingdom).
+The isolation media including China-blue plate and blood agar plate were purchased from Oxoid (Basingstoke, United Kingdom).
+Then bacterial identification was performed using the VITEK 2 Compact automatic microorganism analysis system (bioMerieux, Marcy-l'Étoile, France) and BD-Bruker MALDI Biotyper microorganism mass spectrometry rapid identification system (BD, Wokingham, United Kingdom).

 Machine-based and paper-based susceptibility tests were used for evaluating drug sensitivity.
-Among them, the machine-based susceptibility test applied VITEK 2 Compact automatic microbiological analysis system to determine the minimum inhibitory concentration (MIC) of commonly used antibacterial drugs; the paper-based susceptibility test used Mueller Hinton Agar plates (Oxoid, United Kingdom).
-Cefoperazone-sulbactam, imipenem, tigecycline, amikacin, ciprofloxacin, and minocycline were purchased from Oxoid, United Kingdom.
-According to the Clinical and Laboratory Standards Institute (CLSI) M100-S27 document, 2017 edition, the sensitivity of both tests was determined as sensitive (S), intermediate resistant (I), and resistant (R).
+Among them, the machine-based susceptibility test applied VITEK 2 Compact automatic microbiological analysis system to determine the minimum inhibitory concentration (MIC) of commonly used antibacterial drugs; the paper-based susceptibility test used Mueller Hinton Agar plates (Oxoid).
+Cefoperazone-sulbactam, imipenem, tigecycline, amikacin, ciprofloxacin, and minocycline were purchased from Oxoid.
+According to the Clinical and Laboratory Standards Institute M100-S27 document, 2017 edition, the sensitivity of both tests was determined as sensitive (S), intermediate resistant (I), and resistant (R).
 The determination of susceptibility to cefoperazone-sulbactam referred to cefoperazone.
 The susceptibility to tigecycline of Enterobacteriaceae and Acinetobacter was determined based on the United States Food and Drug Administration standard: S (MIC ≤ 2 μg/mL), I (MIC ≤ 4 μg/mL), and R (MIC ≥ 8 μg/mL).

 Statistical analysis

-Data were analyzed using the R 3.5.1 software.
+Data were analysed using the R 3.5.1 software.
 The rate was expressed as a percentage.
-The Cochran-Armitage trend test (CATT) was used to analyze the change trend of drug resistance rates with time.
-P < 0.05 was considered to be statistically significant.
+The Cochran-Armitage trend test (referred to as CATT) was used to analyse the changing trend of drug resistance rates with time.
+P < 0.05 was considered statistically significant.

 RESULTS Bacterial distribution

 A total of 3387 pathogens were isolated from various clinical specimens of 2048 critically ill patients, including 1805 strains of Gram-negative bacteria (53.29%), 1141 Gram-positive bacteria (33.69%), and 441 fungi (13.02%).
-The Gram-negative bacteria were mainly Acinetobacter baumannii (660 strains), Klebsiella pneumoniae (347 strains), Pseudomonas aeruginosa (338 strains), and Escherichia coli (237 strains).
-The Gram-positive bacteria mainly included Staphylococcus aureus (436 strains), Staphylococcus epidermidis (181 strains), Staphylococcus haemolyticus (161 strains), and Enterococcus faecalis (140 strains).
-Besides, the fungi were mainly Candida albicans (207 strains), followed by Candida tropicalis (95 strains).
-As a result, the top six bacteria isolated from emergency patients were Acinetobacter baumannii, Staphylococcus aureus, Klebsiella pneumoniae, Pseudomonas aeruginosa, Escherichia coli, and Candida albicans.
+The Gram-negative bacteria were mainly A. baumannii (660 strains), Klebsiella pneumoniae (347 strains), P. aeruginosa (338 strains), and E. coli (237 strains).
+The Gram-positive bacteria mainly included S. aureus (436 strains), S. epidermidis (181 strains), S. haemolyticus (161 strains), and E. faecalis (140 strains).
+The fungi were mainly Candida albicans (207 strains), followed by C. tropicalis (95 strains).
+As a result, the top six bacteria isolated from emergency patients were A. baumannii, S. aureus, K. pneumoniae, P. aeruginosa, E. coli, and C. albicans.

-From 2013 to 2017, the isolation rates of common pathogens in the emergency department decreased, including Acinetobacter baumannii (25.5% to 17.4%), Staphylococcus aureus (21.
-0% to 7.1%), Pseudomonas aeruginosa (12.3% to 10.3%), and Escherichia coli (7.6% to 6.5%).
-However, the isolation rate of Klebsiella pneumoniae increased from 7.1% to 12.1% (Figure 1).
+From 2013 to 2017, the isolation rates of common pathogens in the emergency department decreased including A. baumannii (25.5% to 17.4%), S. aureus (21.
+0% to 7.1%), P. aeruginosa (12.3% to 10.3%), and E. coli (7.6% to 6.5%).
+However, the isolation rate of K. pneumoniae increased from 7.1% to 12.1% (Figure 1).

 Drug resistance of Gram-negative bacteria

-Although the isolation rate of Acinetobacter baumannii has been decreasing these year, it was still ranked first for many years and was a widely-resistant strain, whose resistance rates to imipenem and ciprofloxacin were above 90%.
-The drug with the lowest resistance rate of Acinetobacter baumannii to common clinical antibiotics was tigecycline, followed by minocycline, but the sensitivity to the two drugs has been also decreasing each year (P < 0.01).
+Although the isolation rate of A. baumannii has been decreasing over the years, it was still ranked first for many years and is a widely resistant strain, whose resistance rates to imipenem and ciprofloxacin are above 90%.
+The drug with the lowest resistance rate of A. baumannii to common clinical antibiotics was tigecycline, followed by minocycline, but sensitivity to the two drugs has also been decreasing each year (P < 0.01).

-The resistance rates of Pseudomonas aeruginosa to cefoperazone/sulbactam and imipenem were higher, with the resistance to cefoperazone/sulbactam increasing year over year (P < 0.01).
-But its resistance rate to amikacin was below 10%.
+The resistance rates of P. aeruginosa to cefoperazone/sulbactam and imipenem were higher, with the resistance to cefoperazone/sulbactam increasing year over the years (P < 0.01), but its resistance rate to amikacin was below 10%.

-Klebsiella pneumoniae had higher resistance rates to imipenem, cefoperazone/sulbactam, amikacin, and ciprofloxacin, with the lowest resistance rate to tigecycline.
+K. pneumoniae had higher resistance rates to imipenem, cefoperazone/sulbactam, amikacin, and ciprofloxacin, with the lowest resistance rate to tigecycline.
 The resistance rate to minocycline was also high but it decreased year over year (P < 0.01).